Burhan-Q/Ultralytics_DiscordBot/src/Readme.md

 `sudo nano discordbot.service`

-- Use your text editor of choice
+- NOTE: Feel free to use your text editor of choice

 ### Add below into discordbot.service